n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 ]
 ```

-#### 1. Sort the data in ascending order
+#### 1. Sort the items in ascending order

-To sort the data in ascending order use the following code snippet in the Function node.
+To sort the items in ascending order use the following code snippet in the Function node.

 ```js
 const sortedArr = items.sort((a, b) => {